Pregnancy Calculator NHS: Accurate Due Date Calculator, Conception & Week-by-Week Guide

 Can my due date change?

-Yes.
+Yes, you can use the calculator to find out how far along you are.
 Your doctor may adjust it based on ultrasound measurements or how your pregnancy progresses.
 Early ultrasounds, especially in the first trimester, can more accurately measure the embryo’s size and estimate gestational age.
 If a baby is growing faster or slower than expected, or in cases of multiple pregnancies, your due date may be revised.

 Is pregnancy always 40 weeks?